rubyonracetracks/rails-legacy-docu/docs/02-01-docker.md

 sidebar_label: "Chapter 1: Custom Docker Image"
 ---

+## What's the point?
+* A Docker image can be used to provide a pre-built, pre-installed, and pre-configured development environment.
+* The custom Docker images for the app should include all necessary software that's time-consuming to install.
+This makes it easy to set up your development environment and to quickly reset it to initial conditions.
+* When you reset your development environment, git clone the Rails app in the Docker container, and run the build_fast.sh script in the app, you should be ready to roll.
+This should take just a few minutes, not hours.

 ## Prerequisite
 It is assumed here that you are familiar with the special Ruby on Racetracks way of using Docker.
 This is covered in the <a href="http://www.differentdockertutorial.com/">Different Docker Tutorial</a>.